platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 Are you sure you want to continue? [y/N] y
 ```

 which will override the code on the "Main" environment - the template you started with - with the contents of the `main` branch of your external repository.
-You can not consult the rest of the [migration steps](/tutorials/migrating.md) to finish migrating your site to Platform.sh.
+You can now consult the rest of the [migration steps](/tutorials/migrating.md) to finish migrating your site to Platform.sh.

 ## Updating existing projects